Risk and Return: A Closer Look

-In a recent study, 35% of married couples described money issues as their primary source of stress.
+In a recent study, 35% of married couples described money issues or finances as their primary source of stress.
 While there are many potential causes of such financial stress, in some cases the root may begin with habits formed early in the marriage.

 Fortunately, couples may be able to head off many of the problems money can cause in a marriage.
 We have put together 10 Tips for Newly Married Couples manage their financial stress. (more…)